 Method 5: Turn off your Antivirus

 Many antivirus packages use up excessive disk space when running.
-You can check on this by opening the Task Manager (using the CTRL + ALT + DELETE keys or as shown in the “How Do You Know If Your Disk is at 100%?” section) and checking which programs are using the disk.
+You can check on this by opening the Task Manager (using the CTRL + ALT + DELETE keys or as shown in the previous section) and check which programs are using the disk.
 If antivirus is indeed the culprit, uninstall the antivirus and try another one.

 Alternatively, a malicious program could be causing the issue.
 Running your antivirus software is a great way to check for this, so make sure to scan before you uninstall it.